-The positive results from testing show that there were no non-compliances detected related to the migration of lead, cadmium or organic tin in the tested toys.
+The positive results from testing show that there were no detected non-compliances related to the migration of lead, cadmium or organic tin in the tested toys.
 Additionally, the testing did not reveal any non-compliances related to PAH.
-However, the testing also identified several toys containing phthalates, SCCP and BPA.
+However, the testing also identified several toys with contents of phthalates, SCCP and BPA.
 The level of non-compliance with regards to these chemicals is concerning and still needs to be better controlled so as to ensure that economic operators only place safe toys on the European market.